eclipse-keypop/keypop-genericcard-jvm-api/README.md

 ## Overview

-This repository contains a Java implementation aligned with the **Terminal Storage Card** specifications proposed by the [Calypso Networks Association](https://www.calypsonet.org).
+This repository contains a Java implementation aligned with the **Terminal Generic Card** specifications proposed by the [Calypso Networks Association](https://www.calypsonet.org).
 It defines the interfaces needed to select and operate transactions with generic cards.